Piebald-AI/tweakcc/README.md

 ## Feature: Suppress native installer warning

-When Claude Code detects that you've switched from npm to the native installer, it shows a warning message at startup suggesting you run `claude install` or visit the documentation for more options.
-This patch suppresses that warning.
+When Claude Code detects that you've installed via npm, it warns you to use the native installer.
 **Via the UI:** Run `npx tweakcc`, go to **Misc**, and toggle **Suppress native installer warning**.

 **Via `config.json`:**